kalin23ik/interview_task/README.md

 2. ## Dockerfile

 The simple web application is “dockerized” through use of the `app/Dockerfile` which builds a Docker image based on *python:3.11-slim* image.
-The image is tagged as `envapp:v1` and pushed to the Dockerhub repository called [kkrast/envapp](https://hub.docker.com/repository/docker/kkrast/envapp/general)for public access
+The image is tagged as `envapp:v1` and pushed to the Dockerhub repository called [kkrast/envapp](https://hub.docker.com/repository/docker/kkrast/envapp/general) for public access

 3. ## Helm Chart